 Communication among the members of a group can be seen as a form of cooperation, and deception as a form of cheating.
-So, then, why not just apply models of the evolution of cooperation to the special case of communication, and have for instance an ad hoc version of the for tit-for-tat strategy: you lie to me, I lie to you, or : you lie to me, I stop believing you (see Blais, 1987, for a more sophisticated 'epistemic tit-for-tat')?
+So, then, why not just apply models of the evolution of cooperation to the special case of communication and have, for instance, an ad hoc version of the for tit-for-tat strategy: you lie to me, I lie to you, or you lie to me, I stop believing you (see Blais 1987 for a more sophisticated "epistemic tit for tat")?
 Well, whereas in standard cooperation, unsanctioned cheating is always advantageous, the goals of communicators are very often better achieved by honest communication.
-We communicate in particular to coordinate with others, to make request from them, and, for this, honest information best serves our goal.
-So, if I were to lie to you or to refuse to believe you in retaliation for your having lied to me, I might not only punish you but also harm myself.
-More generally, to get as much benefit as possible from communication while minimizing the risk of being deceived requires a kind of 'epistemic vigilance' (Sperber et al., In press) that filters communicated information in sophisticated ways.
-Systematically disbelieving communicators who have been deceitful about one topic would for, instance, ignore the fact that they may nevertheless be uniquely well-informed and often reliable about other topics (for instance about themselves).
+We communicate in particular to coordinate with others, to make requests of them, and, for this, honest information best serves our goal.
+So if I were to lie to you or to refuse to believe you in retaliation for your having lied to me, I might not only punish you but also harm myself.
+More generally, to get as much benefit as possible from communication while minimizing the risk of being deceived requires a kind of "epistemic vigilance" (Sperber et al. 2010) that filters communicated information in sophisticated ways.
+Systematically disbelieving communicators who have been deceitful about one topic would, for instance, entail ignoring the fact that they may nevertheless be uniquely well informed and often reliable about other topics (e.g., about themselves).
 Well-adjusted trust in communicated information must then take into account the character and circumstances of the communicator and the contents of communication.

-Communication is so advantageous to human beings on the one hand, and makes them so vulnerable to misinformation on the other hand that there must have been, we suggest, strong and ongoing pressure for developing mechanisms of epistemic vigilance geared at constantly adjusted well-calibrated trust.
+Communication is so advantageous to human beings, on the one hand, and makes them so vulnerable to misinformation, on the other, that there must have been, we suggest, strong and ongoing pressure for developing mechanisms of epistemic vigilance geared at constantly adjusted well-calibrated trust.
 Much of epistemic vigilance focuses on the communicator: whom to believe, when, and on what topic and issue.
-Recent experimental work shows that children develop, from the age of three, the ability to take into account evidence of the competence or benevolence of communicator in deciding whom to trust

-(Harris, 2007; Mascaro & Sperber, 2009).
-Though it would still deserve more extensive empirical study, this ability is well in evidence in adults (Petty & Wegener, 1998).
+Recent experimental work shows that children develop, from the age of three, the ability to take into account evidence of the competence or benevolence of the communicator in deciding whom to trust (Harris 2007; Mascaro and Sperber 2009).
+Though it would still deserve more extensive empirical study, this ability is well in evidence in adults (Petty and Wegener 1998).

 Judging the trustworthiness of the source of information is not the only way to filter communicated information.
-The content of that information may itself be more or less believable, independently of its source.
+The content of that information may itself be more or less believable, independent of its source.
 What might make it more or less believable is the effect that accepting it would have on the overall consistency of our beliefs.
 To take cases at the two extremes, believing a contradiction would introduce an inconsistency in our beliefs, and so would disbelieving a tautology, whatever their sources.
-Even in less extreme cases, the very content of a claim may weigh in favour of believing or disbelieving it.
+Even in less extreme cases, the very content of a claim may weigh in favor of believing or disbelieving it.
 If a claim is entailed by what we already believe, this is a reason to believe it (and since we may not have considered this entailment of our beliefs before, it may well be novel and relevant).
-This however may not be a sufficient reason: Realizing that our previous beliefs entail some implausible consequence we had not thought of before may give us a reason to revise our beliefs rather than accept this consequence.
+This, however, may not be a sufficient reason.
+Realizing that our previous beliefs entail some implausible consequence we had not thought of before may give us a reason to revise our beliefs rather than accept this consequence.
 If a claim contradicts what we already believe, this is a reason to reject it.
 It may not be a sufficient reason either.
-Rejecting such a claim may be missing an opportunity to appropriately revise beliefs that may have been wrong from the start or that need updating.
+By rejecting such a claim, we may miss an opportunity to appropriately revise beliefs that may have been wrong from the start or that need updating.